saferpay/sndbx/texts/intro.md

     </tr>
     <tr>
       <td class="text-center"><strong><a name="mpoterminal"></a> Mail Phone Order (MOTO) Terminal</strong></td>
-      <td><p>This terminal is used in cases, where the card holder itself is not present.
-For example, like the name suggests, Mail Phone Order transactions within the Saferpay Backoffice.
+      <td><p>This terminal is used, like the name suggests, for Mail Phone Order transactions within the Saferpay Backoffice.
 The background is, that the card holder is unable to perform a 3D Secure Authentication, or enter his/her CVC.
 Please note, that these security-measures also do not apply with transactions made over this type of terminal!
 MOTO terminals usually have the following format: 19xxxxxx</p></td>
       <td><p>You can differentiate between all your terminal types inside the Saferpay Backoffice under <strong>Settings > Terminals</strong>:</p>
         <img src="https://raw.githubusercontent.com/saferpay/sndbx/master/images/MPOTrm.jpg" alt="Backoffice Terminals">
       </td>